Soul of the planet, heart of the people

 My mind is British, but my heart is Thai.
 I have a unique point of view, able to see from within and without.
 The Thai people destroy mercilessly in favour of modernization, this for instance would be very hard for a Thai person to grasp the need to document.
 I have also observed that no matter how long you live here I find the images taken by foreign nationals always have an air of distance, as if viewed through the window of a passing train.
 This is my land and my people, but I am not one of them.
 This is ingrained into my art.

-My project, at its core is built on three ideas.
+My project, at its core is built on three ideals.
 Nature, Modernization and Heritage.
 I aim to execute my ideas abiding by my trio of tenants.
 Those being Documentarian, Philosopher and Artist.

 Three tenets that I abide by when photographing is that of the Documentarian, though I may have a distinct style my images are based on reality, what I see here and now.
 I do not alter what is seen and endeavour to show realistic elements rather than one off happenstance.
 The Artist, although the images are based on what I see in front of me, it is my job to make them visually pleasing.
 Expressions, compositions, flow and light, all to find rather than create.
 Lastly and most importantly, the Philosopher.
 My aim is for my images to evoke questions from the viewer.
 I believe the answer we are all looking for is somewhere in the murky grey of the mundane.
 Just like Yin and Yang it is where black and white meet that there is balance.